Deceased Estate Lawyers

-Estate administration refers to the process of administering the deceased’s estate in accordance with their will or if they died intestate, in accordance with intestacy laws.
+Estate administration refers to the process of administering the deceased’s estate in accordance with their Will or if they died intestate (without a valid Will), in accordance with intestacy laws.

 We work closely with you so you can focus on your loss and spend valuable time with family and friends who can offer support during this difficult period.
 Estate administration tasks might include:

 - Identify beneficiaries;

 - Listing assets and liabilities of the estate;